 Download these cute cards to spread the feels with random acts of kindness today!

-When you sign up, you’ll get both versions shown below.
+You’ll get both versions shown below.
 You can print these cards as flat cards and possibly write a personal message on the back OR you can print them as envelopes to cut out and glue with one side open if you want to include a coupon or gift card!
 Just cut and glue the two flaps and you are done!

 More Random Acts of Kindness